1996: A Year That Transformed Wrestling -

 10. April 15th 1996… Tag Team Sting/Luger vs Flair/Giant – Caricature Virtue Shifting to Real Vice

-A very amusing tag-team match pitted the Four Horseman’s leader, Ric Flair and the Dungeon of Doom’s MVP, The Giant against the popular team of Sting and Lex Luger.
+A very amusing tag-team match pitted the Four Horseman’s leader, Ric Flair, and the Dungeon of Doom’s MVP, The Giant, against the popular team of Sting and Lex Luger.
 Luger’s character had become a nefarious and petulant sort where Sting had to dig deep to be patient and hold the partnership together.
-Eventually, that friendship crumbled when the nWo cunningly duped everyone into believing that Sting had turned heel and joined the nascent, bully organization.
+Eventually, that friendship crumbled when the nWo cunningly duped everyone into believing that Sting had turned heel and joined the nascent bully organization.
 In the April 15th main event match, Flair ended up turning on the Giant and what marks this as important is that WCW was willing to let go of the focus on the “immortality” of Hogan and his mega-power allies.
-The attempts to overpower Hogan and his innate ability to resurrect had run its course.
-The “dark side” of Hulkamania had reared its ugly head months earlier and it was a reasonable prelude to Hollywood Hogan, but at the end of the day, Hulkamania was fading fast.
-The alliance of the jobber stable, Dungeon of Doom and the old school, hermetic club of the Four Horseman was no longer necessary.
-Room was freed up for less cartoonish ventures into deceit, betrayal and revenge.
+Attempting to overpower Hogan only to face his innate ability to resurrect had truly run its course as a narrative device.
+The “dark side” of Hulkamania had reared its ugly head months earlier and it was a reasonable prelude to the Hollywood Hogan manifestation, but at the end of the day Hulkamania had been fading fast.
+The alliance of the jobber stable, Dungeon of Doom, and the old school hermetic club, The Four Horseman, were no longer necessary.
+Room was freed up for less cartoonish ventures into deceit, betrayal, and revenge.

 9. May 27th 1996… first two hour episode with Scott Hall! – Transgressing Space and Time